Republican Conventions in Philadelphia

 Philadelphia Republicans Boise Penrose and Hugh Scott

-GOP politicians from the Quaker City, including U.S. senators Boise Penrose and Hugh Scott, exercised considerable clout on the national scene.
+GOP politicians from Philadelphia, including U.S. senators Boise Penrose and Hugh Scott, exercised considerable clout on the national scene.